 Do personal phones belong in the office?
 A recent study conducted by Forrester Research on employees bringing their own laptops, netbooks, tablets, smartphones, and other personal electronic devices to work contains some interesting statistics:

 – 53 percent of employees use their own devices

 – 77 percent of executives buy their own hardware

-– 45 percent of executive buy their own software
+– 45 percent of executives buy their own software

 The 53 percent in use is up 5 percent from last year.
 Altogether, the number of workers using their own devices is expected to swell to 406 million by 2016.